cloudposse/github-action-atmos-affected-stacks/README.md

 ### Migrating from `v1` to `v2`

-- In `v2` variables moved from GitHub Action `inputs` to the Atmos GitOps configuration file, which is by default `./.github/config/atmos-gitops.yaml`
+1. `v2` moves most of the `inputs` to the Atmos GitOps config path `./.github/config/atmos-gitops.yaml`.
+Simply create this file, transfer your settings to it, then remove the corresponding arguments from your invocations of the `cloudposse/github-action-atmos-terraform-apply` action.

 |         name             |
 |--------------------------|